 The joystick is a little further in from the edge of the camera and a touch higher, compared to the X-T2 and this helps.
 Combined with the slightly different grip one tends to use on the smaller and lighter X100F, the joystick is a little more naturally placed.
 This will aid rapid and intuitive use.

 The overall speed of operation is very good.
 Menus are snappy, buttons are well weighted and are decisive.
 Once again, it feels like a real camera and not like a gadget.
 In summary, the user experience is a very pleasant one.

 As with the X-T2, the shutter release is beautifully weighted and you know by feel precisely where/when the shutter will trip.
 Lag seems non-existent.
 When you press the shutter release down all the way, without the camera yet being focused, it focuses and fires in one ‘shot’.
 There is no pause whatsoever between focus being achieved and firing.
 It simply fires the instant focus is achieved.
 This may not be something many of you are used to doing, but with this camera it feels very slick indeed and comfortable.
 This is in part due to how the ‘over-travel’ of the shutter is weighted beyond the tripping point.
 Try this with a Canon EOS 5D III and it feels weird (not to mention hesitant).
 Not so with the Fujifilm X100F.

-The shutter is a beautifully quiet focal plane design.
+The shutter is a beautifully quiet leaf shutter design.
 This means that even when silent electronic shutter option is not being used and the mechanical shutter is active, it remains almost inaudible.
 This is one of the best stealth cameras out there, once the sound options have been turned to zero in the camera’s set up.